SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Evaluation

-The goal of adopting the proposed \proposed~framework is to ensure that any illegal tampering of the encoder can be detected.
-To achieve this goal, we evaluated the effectiveness of detecting encoder modifications through fine-tuning, pruning, and backdoor attacks.
+The goal of adopting \proposed~is to ensure that any illegal tampering of the encoder can be detected.
+To achieve this goal, we evaluated the performance of detecting encoder modifications through fine-tuning, pruning, and backdoor attacks.
 Although fine-tuning and pruning sometimes are not attacks, the encoder after processing still maintains similar performance, which better demonstrates the fragility of the watermark.
-Our experimental results show that even small modifications to the protected encoder cannot pass the verification, thus detecting potential integrity destruction.
+Our experiment results show that even slight modifications to the protected encoder cannot pass the verification, thus detecting potential integrity destruction.

+Here, we also compared the performance of two verification schemes mentioned in Section \ref{4.2} for detecting whether the encoder has been tampered with.
+The transformation scheme we adopted is the method of converting the feature vectors into images with a size of $32\times32$ through $G$.

-\textbf{Fine-Tuning.} In the fine-tuning strategy, we considered fine-tuning all levels (FTAL) and compared the encoder confidence obtained by the baseline method and \proposed~during the fine-tuning epochs.
+\textbf{Fine-Tuning.} In the fine-tuning strategy, we considered fine-tuning all levels (FTAL) and compared the agreement obtained by DCmp and Trans during the fine-tuning epochs.

-The results are shown in Figure~\ref{img_ft_confidence} and Figure~\ref{cifar_ft_confidence}.
-It can be seen that \proposed~has lower confidence in different encoders, and at the beginning of the fine-tuning process, the confidence is at a relatively low level, indicating that our watermark is very fragile and it is more sensitive to changes in the encoder than the baseline method.
+The authentication success rates are \textbf{all 0\%} for encoders pre-trained by ImageNet and CIFAR-10.
+The agreement is shown in Figure \ref{ft_agreement}.
+While the number of fine-tuning epochs increases, the changes in the encoder also gradually increase.
+It can be seen that both DCmp and Trans can reflect the degree to which the encoder has been modified.

+Under the same conditions, Trans yields lower agreement than DCmp, which is in line with our goal of amplifying the small differences in the feature vectors caused by the encoder modification.

 \textbf{Pruning.} The pruning process is realized by zeroing out the parameters with the least magnitudes along with a retraining process \cite{han2015deep}, which can significantly reduce the number of parameters in the model without losing too much performance.
-We sorted all the parameters of each layer in the encoder according to their absolute values and set the parameters with the smallest value to zero.
-The retraining process was then performed on the original training data.
+We sort the parameters of each layer in the encoder based on their absolute values, and set the parameter with a certain proportion of the minimum value in each layer to zero.

-The performance is shown in Figure~\ref{img_pr_confidence} and Figure~\ref{cifar_pr_confidence}.
-For the encoder with pruning rates between $20\%$ and $95\%$, almost all verifications will fail after pruning.
+The result of the agreement is shown in Figure \ref{pr_agreement}, and the authentication success rates of different pruning rates are shown in Figure \ref{pr_rate}.
+For the encoder with pruning rates between 10\% and 90\%, almost all verification failed after pruning.